 The best part?
 You don’t need a specialized degree to start.
 You can weave these skills into your current study routine to save time and prepare for the workforce simultaneously.

-Guiding Students to Develop AI Literacy starts with finding the "sweet spot" between utility and ethics.
-Here’s how to start today:
+Guiding Students to Develop AI Literacy balances utility and ethics.
+Here is how to begin:

-- Research Synthesis: Use AI to scan a mountain of research papers to find core themes.
-But—and this is the big one—always go back and verify the original sources.
+- Research Synthesis: Use AI to scan research papers for core themes.
+Always verify the original sources.

 - Prompt Engineering: Treat prompting as a communication skill.
-Learn how to provide context, assign a persona, and set constraints.
-The better your input, the better your output.
+Learn to provide context, assign a persona, and set constraints to improve results.

 The Ethics of AI: Navigating Bias and Misinformation